robosac333/Monocular-Human-Pose-Estimation-YOLO/README.md

 The Phase0_Initial folder consists of the following:

-1. YoloDetector.pdf
+1. YoloDetector Class UML
-2. Detection.pdf
+2. Detection Class UML
-3. ImageProcessor.pdf
+3. ImageProcessor Class UML
-4. Utils.pdf
+4. Utils Class UML
+5. Activity Diagram
-5. Project Proposal.pdf
+6. Project Proposal
-6. Software Plan.pdf
+7. Software Plan
+8. Quad Chart

 (These are the class diagrams of the classes we are planning to implement.
 They describe the various functions and attributes present in the classes.)